 - Additional travel, registration and/or housing costs for a dependent to attend a camp or conference above what would ordinarily occur if the commissioner or advisory delegate were not attending the assembly

-For those who do bring children to the General Assembly, the OGA is working with the Committee on Local Arrangements to provide for a Family Room in the convention center, open during the hours of plenary sessions and committee meetings.
+For those who do bring children to the General Assembly, the OGA and the Committee on Local Arrangements collaborate to provide for a Family Room in the convention center, open during the hours of plenary sessions and committee meetings.
 It will not be staffed; parents may spend time with their young child(ren) there.
-It will be equipped with rocking chairs, refrigerator and other appropriate furnishings and equipment.
+It will be equipped with a rocking chair, refrigerator and other appropriate furnishings and equipment.

 As travel and hotel charges are paid directly by the assembly, and G.A. issued credit cards are used for meals on-site, most commissioners and advisory delegates will have no other expenses to claim.
 Those who do (for mileage, etc.) will obtain an expense reimbursement form from the treasurer on-site.
 Receipts are required.
 Reimbursement checks will be mailed following the assembly.

 Serving on a Committee

 All commissioners and advisory delegates are assigned to one of the assembly committees by a random selection process.
 You will be notified of your committee assignment in April.